LibCrowds/libcrowds-viewer/README.md

 and [IIIF Presentation API (v2.1)](http://iiif.io/api/presentation/2.1/) for more details of how a URI is constructed.

-There are currently two modes, *selection* and *transcription*, both of which should be pretty self-explanatory and both of which return a JSON response containing the user input.

 ### Properties

 | Property                | Type          | Default              |